 — The Honorable Shirley Chisholm, the first Black woman elected to the United States Congress

-The world has finally recognized what we’ve known all along: women know how to lead — especially in crisis.
+The world is finally recognizing what we’ve known all along: women know how to lead.

-During this unprecedented time, it has been women leaders in California, including Emerge California Alumna and San Francisco Mayor London Breed and across the globe who have been recognized for leading their communities through crisis.
+It has been women leaders in California, including Emerge California alumnae, and across the globe who have been recognized for leading their communities through crisis during the COVID-19 pandemic.
 Their leadership is based on honesty, compassion, integrity, fact and science, on the desire to protect and serve the most vulnerable among them, and to prioritize what is right and moral above politics.

 The outcomes show that when you elect women, you are electing leaders who are bringing their lived experiences to the dais with them as they vote, as well as a value set that prioritizes collaboration, innovation, community and the common good.